 1002360

-Harvested by Nanohana in the prefecture of Toyama, this sticky round rice has a soft and slightly sweet flavor.
-Its sticky and elastic texture is perfect for the realization of sushi, currys and mochis.
-Once cooked, you can shape the gluing rice in different shapes.
+Harvested by Nanohana in Toyama Prefecture, this round, sticky rice has a mild, slightly sweet flavor.
+Its sticky, chewy texture is perfect for making sushi, curries, and mochi.
+Once cooked, you can shape the sticky rice into various forms.

-In Japan, Mochi is consumed as a snack, heated quickly in the microwave or gold in the pan.
+In Japan, mochi is eaten as a snack, quickly heated in the microwave or browned in a frying pan.

 2000010

-This rice is cultivated in Miyaki's pre -eager.
-His name, "HitomeBore", literally means "having a love at first sight" because it is very appreciated for its soft taste and its soft texture.
-It is delicious hot as cold and will be perfect as a base for bentos.
+This rice is grown in Miyaki Prefecture.
+Its name, “hitomebore,” literally means “love at first sight,” as it is highly prized for its mild flavor and soft texture.
+It is delicious both hot and cold and makes a perfect base for bento boxes.

 2000058

-"Haenuki" rice is a variety of the Yamagata prefecture.
-For more than 20 years, this rice has obtained the highest note each year in the ranking of Japanese rice, awarded by the Japan Grain Inspection Association.
-The grains are wide and have slightly sticky consistency.
-You can taste them hot or cold to make sushi, onigiris or rice bowls.
+"Haenuki" rice is a variety grown in Yamagata Prefecture.
+For over 20 years, this rice has received the highest rating in the annual Japanese rice rankings issued by the Japan Grain Inspection Association.
+The grains are large and have a slightly sticky texture.
+They can be enjoyed hot or cold in sushi, onigiri, or rice bowls.

-Allow around 75 g of dry rice per person.
+Allow about 75 g of uncooked rice per person.

-Rinse the rice several times by delicately rubbing it into your hands until the water is clear.
-Drain it then place it in your rice cooker and add 1.2 volume of water for 1 volume of dry rice.
-Keep warm for 10 minutes then add the sushi vinegar and ventilate well, mixing the rice gently.
+Rinse the rice several times, gently rubbing it between your hands until the water runs clear.
+Drain it, then place it in your rice cooker and add 1.2 parts water to 1 part dry rice.
+Keep warm for 10 minutes, then add the sushi vinegar and fluff the rice well by gently mixing it.

 Itakomachi